kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - This has the potential for a kind of "undead run" rule variant.

 #### Removing the death marker
-- The only way to unmark a pokemon from being "dead" is by modifying its catch rate.
+- The only way to unmark a pokemon from being "dead" is by modifying its catch rate byte.
 - This is usually done via the Gen-2 time capsule and trading it back without a hold item or a different hold item.